-The plan, a single-employer pension plan, is a defined benefit pension plan established to provide a cash stipend to some retirees.
+The plan is a single-employer defined benefit pension plan established to provide a cash stipend to eligible retirees.
 The plan is administered by the District.
 The plan does not issue separate financial statements.

 Benefits Provided

 A summary of eligibility requirements and plan benefits follows: